AnimeMoi/Tachiyomi-To-Paperbackup-Converter/README.md

     NOTE: Library tabs are currently not converted, see [Limitations](#limitations)
     NOTE: Sources used may not be in the correct language, requiring a migration, see [Limitations](#limitations)

-> Supported sources can be found in `src/ConversionSources`
+> Supported sources: only source of [extension-vn](https://github.com/hoang3402/extensions-vn)

 * Tachiyomi backup manager
     Allow to inflate, decode, export, encode and gzip Tachiyomi backups.